google-code-export/flowplayer-core/flowplayer/branches/3_0_3_dev/README.txt

 - Specifying a clip to play by just using the 'clip' node in the configuration was not working, a playlist definition was required.
 This is now fixed.
 - Fixed: A playlist with different providers caused the onMetadata event to fire events with metadata from the previous clip in the playlist.
 Occurred when moving in the playlist with next() and prev()
 - the opacity setting now works with the logo
+- fadeOut() call to the "screen" plugin was sending the listenerId and pluginName arguments in wrong order

 3.0.2
 -----